Table of Contents

 - Clip to ternary plot

-- By default, points and lines are clipped to the triangle, meaning any point that falls outside of it is cut off.
+- By default, points and lines are clipped to the triangle, meaning any features that fall outside of the plot domain it are invisible.
 Toggle to turn clipping on or off.